-School vouchers, also referred to as opportunity scholarships, are state-funded scholarships that pay for students to attend private school rather than public school.
+School vouchers are one of three approaches to private school choice.
+Traditional vouchers are state-funded scholarships that pay for students to attend private school rather than public school.
 Private schools must meet minimum standards established by legislatures in order to accept voucher recipients.
 Legislatures also set parameters for student eligibility that typically target subgroups of students.
 These can be low-income students that meet a specified income threshold, students attending chronically low performing schools, students with disabilities, or students in military families or foster care.

 The practice of state support for private school education has existed in Maine and Vermont for nearly 140 years.
 They have ongoing programs that provide public funding to private schools for rural students who do not have a public school in close proximity to their home.
 However, it was economist Milton Friedman’s 1955 paper, “The Role of Government in Education”, that launched modern efforts to use public dollars to pay private school tuition in hopes that competition among schools will lead to increased student achievement and decreased education costs.